steffmeister/convertico/README.md

  * Android SDK (adjust convertico.config.php accordingly)
  * Some settings in the Android SDK manager
  * ANT Compiler (in Ubuntu this is in package "ant")
+ * ImageMagick (optional, need the "convert" command for resizing icons)

 #### Parameters
 Those are optional.